Zeeeepa/xyops/docs/events.md

 - An event is a saved configuration for launching jobs.
 It has an `id`, `title`, `category`, `plugin`, `params`, optional `fields`, `tags`, `targets`, `algo`, `triggers`, `limits`, and `actions`.
 - When a trigger fires (schedule, interval, single-shot, plugin, or manual), the scheduler creates a job from the event and launches it on a chosen target server.
 - Category defaults apply automatically: category-defined actions and limits are merged into the job in addition to any defined on the event.
-System “universal” defaults may also apply.
+System "universal" defaults may also apply.
 - Jobs run code provided by an Event Plugin on the selected server, stream logs back to the UI, update metrics, and honor configured limits and actions.
 - Workflows are a special kind of event that launch a graph of nodes; they use a special workflow pseudo-plugin.
 See [Workflows](workflows.md).